JH-Eric-Yang/Auto_Transcription/README.md

 ## Automatic time-stamped transcription and voice/accompaniment separation

 This is a tool for automatic time-stamped transcription and voice/accompaniment separation for video files.
 It is based on Whisperx (https://github.com/m-bain/whisperX) and Spleeter (https://github.com/deezer/spleeter).
+The python version for the testing is 3.10.15.

 ## Set Up